tiaguinho2009/24SPY-DEV/README.md

 For new users or anyone with questions on how to display online ATCs from ATC24 on the website, refer to the [Wiki](https://github.com/tiaguinho2009/24SPY/wiki) for guidance.

-## [DEV 0.1.5.2] - 26/12/2024
+## [DEV 0.1.5.2.1] - 11/01/2024
-### Added
+### Changed
-- New backend Server for the 24SPY website!
-(Still in tests but already working!)
+- No more holiday spirit, Christmas has past.
+(Changed the logo to the normal version) - by awdev1 (i don't wanna work)
-- Now if the backend Server is online the website will show the online time of the atcs!
+- Changed the gradient color to a blue.
-### In the next Update
+### Litle thing
-- The new ATC Menu will be released!
+- I wish you a good 2025 :D